austenhart/heartslider/README.md

 To Do:

--   Remove Class format
+-   Swipe to advance
+-   Add native support for prev/next buttons
 -   Add first image loaded callback
 -   Wait until first image load to start timer
--   Swipe to advance
+-   Better way to manage multiple slideshows
+-   Use JS bind() function instead of using \_this variable
+-   ~~Remove Class format?~~

 '''''''''''''''